HoltMansfield/dd/DOCS/e2e-testing-guide.md

 The optimal workflow for E2E test development involves:

-1. Running the Next.js dev server in one terminal (watch mode)
+1. Running the Next.js dev server in one terminal (serves on port 3001)
-2. Running Playwright tests in another terminal (watch mode)
+2. Running Playwright tests in watch mode in another terminal
-3. Making incremental changes and watching tests pass/fail in real-time
+3. Making incremental changes → Playwright detects changes → Tests auto-rerun
+4. See results in real-time without manual reruns

 ## Prerequisites